AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 3.md

 $O$ is oxidation.
 If you lower water table peat for example starts oxidising because it comes into touch with oxygen.
 You loose your organics volume, causing subsidence

 $I$ is Isostacy.
 Due to loading of the earth's crust with ice, sedient or water (movement is reversed upon unloading)

+$T$ is tectonics.
+Deltas are usually in subsiding basins

+In summary: deltas form under a balance of sediment delivery, (re-)distribution, compaction and erosion.

+Delta growth largely governed from upstream sediment.
+Decline largely governed from downastream (erosion, drowning) often enforced through exploitation